ntop/ntopng/doc/src/web_gui/interfaces.rst

 **Create Interface Timeseries**:
 This setting toggles the generation of timeseries for the selected interface.
-No timeseries will be generated when this setting in unticked, including timeseries associated with local hosts and networks.
+No timeseries will be generated when this setting is unchecked, including timeseries associated with local hosts and networks.

 **Create One-Way Traffic Timeseries**:
 This setting toggles the generation of timeseries for one way traffic, which